UBitSandBox/HYBRID-REST-DOC/source/includes/_dispose_type.md

 ## Dispose type Object
 Name | Type | Description
 --------- | ----------- | -----------
-ID | integer | Id of the dispose type
-TITLE | string | German title of the dispose type TITLE_F | string | French title of the dispose type TITLE_I | string | Italian title of the dispose type TITLE_E | string | English title of the dispose type
+id | integer | Id of the dispose type title | string | German title of the dispose type titleF | string | French title of the dispose type titleI | string | Italian title of the dispose type titleE | string | English title of the dispose type

 ## Get all dispose type
 ```shell